 Using seasonal fruits in focaccias is one way of upgrading your sourdough bread and it’s basically making two in one – bread and dessert.

 3. Make your fridge your best friend

 When I discovered the fridge, I became one happy baker, or at least to say, I got more sleep.
 Putting the dough into the fridge after the bulk fermentation at room temperature allowed me to go sleeping and to avoid over-proofed dough in the morning.
 Using the fridge, my dough was ready to be put in the oven when I woke up in the morning.
 (OK, I once forgot to put the dough into the fridge and the scene in the morning was not pleasant.)

 Fridge can serve you for choosing a cold bulk fermentation or cold final rise of the dough (or both).
 In both cases, the signs of the proper development of the dough are the same as in fermenting your dough at room temperature.

 In addition to solving the sleeping issues, cold fermentation also brings out the special character of the dough, bringing out the subtle edgy sourness of the bread and making it extremely delicious.

 Before you put the dough into the fridge, just make sure you cover it with a plastic bag or someting similar as the fridge dries up things.

 4. Experiment and repeat

-Practice make perfect (bread).
+Practice makes perfect (bread).
 As you will observe how your dough acts under different circumstances, you will be able to judge the temperature and the amount of starter needed to get to the wanted step of bread baking.

-What are your biggest challenges when it comes to baking sourdough during the busy days?
+What are your biggest challenges when it comes to baking sourdough during busy days?
 How do you organize your baking?
 Let me know in a comment below.